suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Encryption prevents third parties, including attackers, from gaining access to the firmware binary.
 Hackers typically need intimate knowledge of the target firmware to mount their attacks.
-For example, return-oriented programming (ROP) requires access to the binary and encryption makes it much more difficult to write exploits.
+For example, return-oriented programming (ROP)
+{{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.

 The SUIT manifest provides the data needed for authorized recipients of the firmware image to decrypt it.
 The firmware image is encrypted using a